migaol/flow-solver/README.md

 Works on macOS only!

-How to use:
+# How to use:
 1. Download the code.
 2. `cd` to the root directory of this project.
 3. Run `pip install -r requirements.txt`.
 4. Configure the run settings in `main.py`.
 See below for more information.
+5. Run `sudo python3 main.py`.  `sudo` is optional and the bot will still work without it, but you won't be able to use `esc` to quit.

 Move the mouse to the top left corner of the screen to trigger `pyautogui`'s failsafe, or press `esc` to exit the program while it is running.

-Run configurations:
+# Run configurations:
 - `PUZZLE_LOG_DIR` (boolean or string): If `False`, the bot will not log puzzles.
 If you want to log puzzles, specify a directory instead.
 The bot will save puzzle solutions including the path it used to this directory.
 - `VERBOSE` (boolean): Whether to print the technical outputs.
 - `SHOW_IMGS` (boolean): Whether to show stages of the puzzle processing as images.